slaclab/Simple-VCK190-SURF-Example/README.md

 These instructions were developed using Vivado 2023.1 and assumes you already have the licensing and setup script loaded to run vivado

-1) 1-time step to add lfs to your ~/.gitconfig
+1) If this is the 1st time to use `git-lfs`, then a 1-time step to add lfs to your ~/.gitconfig
 ```bash
 git-lfs install
 ```